mrchrisster/mister-nes-attract/README.md

 # Mister NES Attract Mode
 This script starts a random NES rom from your collection every 5 Minutes.
-You can play the game during that time, but it will automatically switch the rom after 5 mins.
+You can play the game during that time, but it will automatically switch to a new rom after 5 mins no matter if input is received or not.
 You also have to turn the script off after usage or else a random NES rom will start after 5 mins.

 # Usage: